Shopify/slate/docusaurus/v1/versioned_docs/version-1.0.0-beta.14/How-to-create-your-own-Starter-Theme.md

 ## Contributing to the community

-Don’t forget to add your new starter theme to the list of community themes on the [Starter Themes page](starter-themes#community-starter-themes) of the Slate Wiki!
+Don’t forget to add your new starter theme to the list of community themes on the [Starter Themes page](starter-themes#community-starter-themes) of the Slate documentation website!